Larry O'Brien: Early life and politics

-O'Brien's grassroots campaign strategies eventually inspired a new trend in Democratic party primary and general election processes, employing his "statewide strategy" as an update to traditional reliance on major city "political machines".
-As DNC chair he established a control structure for communications with state delegates and "dignitaries" which exists to this day; an achievement which cemented his role as perennial party leadership candidate.
+O'Brien's grassroots campaign strategies inspired a new trend in Democratic party primary and general election processes, a "statewide strategy", as opposed to traditional reliance on major city "political machines".
+As DNC chair he established a control structure for communications with state delegates and "dignitaries" that still exists, an achievement that cemented his role as perennial party leadership candidate.

-O'Brien accompanied President Kennedy and Jackie Kennedy on their trip to Texas in November 1963 and was riding in the motorcade in Dallas.
-As such he was an eyewitness to the assassination of President Kennedy.
-After the president was declared dead, O'Brien accompanied the coffin and Jackie Kennedy back to Air Force One at Love Field in Dallas.
-While aboard Air Force One, President Lyndon B. Johnson called for O'Brien and Kenny O'Donnell, asking both of them to stay on and work with him in the new administration.
-Although O'Brien had never been close to Johnson (and many writers, including Johnson biographer Robert Caro, reported that O'Brien did not like or trust Johnson), he remained at the White House and worked for the new president.
+O'Brien accompanied Kennedy and Jackie Kennedy on their trip to Texas in November 1963 and was riding in the motorcade in Dallas, where he was an eyewitness to Kennedy's assassination.
+After Kennedy was declared dead, O'Brien accompanied the coffin and Jackie Kennedy to Air Force One at Love Field.
+Aboard Air Force One, President Lyndon B. Johnson called for O'Brien and Kenny O'Donnell, asking both of them to work with him in the new administration.
+O'Brien had never been close to Johnson (and many writers, including Johnson biographer Robert Caro, reported that O'Brien did not like or trust him), but he remained at the White House and worked for him.

-O'Brien was appointed as President Johnson's campaign director in 1964.
-A newly elected Johnson appointed O'Brien to serve as special assistant to the president for congressional relations and personnel which continued through 1965 when O'Brien was appointed U.S. Postmaster General.
+O'Brien was appointed Johnson's campaign director in 1964.
+Johnson appointed O'Brien to serve as special assistant to the president for congressional relations and personnel.
+In 1965, O'Brien was appointed United States Postmaster General.

-Then in 1968 after Johnson refused to seek the Democratic nomination again, O'Brien reclaimed a position as Senator Robert F. Kennedy's campaign advisor.
-After RFK was assassinated, Vice President Hubert Humphrey hired O'Brien to serve as his national presidential campaign director.
+In 1968, when Johnson declined to seek the Democratic presidential nomination again, O'Brien became Senator Robert F. Kennedy's campaign advisor.
+After RFK was assassinated, Vice President Hubert Humphrey hired O'Brien as his presidential campaign director.